Angela Gallop

 Angela Mary Cecilia Gallop (born 2 January 1950) is a British forensic scientist.

 She began her career with the Forensic Science Service in 1974.
 Since 1986, she has run her own forensic service companies.
 Her findings helped solve notorious cases such as the deaths of Roberto Calvi, Rachel Nickell, Lynette White, Damilola Taylor, and Gareth Williams.
 She also took part in the investigation of the death of Diana, Princess of Wales, finding no evidence to support theories of a conspiracy.
-She has been awarded the Order of the British Empire for her scientific contributions, detailed in her books, and has been portrayed on television.
+She was made Commander of the Order of the British Empire for her scientific contributions, detailed in her books, and has been portrayed on television.

 Early life and education

 Gallop was born and raised in Oxford, England, and grew up "tomboyish", playing with her brothers, half-brothers and her chemistry set.
 Her parents, Eunice and Kenneth Knowles, divorced.
 She was educated at Headington School but performed poorly and barely qualified for the sixth form, where a botany teacher sparked her interest in science.
 She studied botany at the University of Sheffield and biochemistry at the University of Oxford.
 Gallop spent much of the early 1970s researching the biochemistry of chloroplasts in sea slugs on the Isle of Wight for her Doctor of Philosophy degree.